KocUniversity/COMP100-2021S-Week4-StudyQuestions/exercises.md

-## Plesder, do not forget to write a docstring for each function!
+## Please, do not forget to write a docstring for each function!

 ## Q1: Making Chocolate :)